akwohlgenant/akwohlgenant.github.io/_posts/2020-05-03-rwinedata_update_11May2020.md

 ### Data

-As mentioned previously, the dataset for this research consists of a comma separated file downloaded from *Kaggle*, and comprising nearly 130,000 wine reviews that were scraped from the *Wine Enthusiast* website (www.winemag.com) in 2017.
+As mentioned previously, the dataset for this research consists of a comma separated file downloaded from *Kaggle*, and comprises nearly 130,000 wine reviews that were scraped from the *Wine Enthusiast* website (www.winemag.com) in 2017.
 The data contain 14 variables: